Continue reading for our analysis...

 Animals that live in groups are often a lot braver when they are with their companions than when they are alone.
 This seems to be true for baboons.
-Scroll down to see an amazing clip of a group of baboons that are brave enough to take on a small crocodile.
+Scroll down to see an amazing clip of a group of baboons who are brave enough to take on a small crocodile.

 What Are the Different Types of Baboons?

 Baboons are highly adaptable medium-large Old World monkeys that live in a variety of habitats in Africa and limited areas of Arabia.
 They are primates in the Papio genus.
 There are five different species of baboons.
 The olive baboon (Papio Anubis) is between 2 and 3 feet long.
 Guinea baboons (Papio papio) reach about 2 1/2 feet, and chacma baboons (Papio ursinus), also called Cape baboons reach over 3 1/2 feet.
 The yellow baboon (Papio cynocephalus) measures just over 2 feet, and the Hamadryas baboon (Papio hamadryas) grows to around 2 feet in length.

 However, there is evidence of considerable interbreeding between these species leading to a debate about baboon classification.
 This is not a new phenomenon.
 Research has shown that interbreeding between olive baboons and yellow baboons occurred hundreds or even thousands of generations ago.

 Is It Normal Behavior for Baboons to Live in Groups?